3-manifolds/SnapPy/doc_src/installing.rst

 install* (``pip install --user``).
 The former will work on any version of Linux, whereas the latter is now strongly discouraged on many systems (e.g. Ubuntu 24.04).
-If you have not previously installed SnapPy on this computer, we recommend go with the virtual environment route, but suggest you go with a user install if upgrading an existing version of SnapPy
+If you have not previously installed SnapPy on this computer, we recommend using a virtual environment, but suggest a user install if you are upgrading an existing version of SnapPy that was installed in that manner.

 Virtual environment
   Here is the `official tutorial
   <https://docs.python.org/3/tutorial/venv.html>`_ on using virtual
-  environments in Python and an `indepth discussion
+  environments in Python and an `in-depth article
   <https://realpython.com/python-virtual-environments-a-primer/>`_.
 A
   recipe is::

     python3 -m venv snappy_venv
     # Switch to snappy_venv's Python
     source snappy_venv/bin/activate
-    pip install snappy
+    pip install snappy snappy_15_knots
     # Start the SnapPy app!
     SnapPy
     # Return to system Python